 Stage IIIC: This is like Stage IIIB except the cancer growths your doctor sees are larger than 2 cm.

-The most advanced stage, this signals that your cancer has spread to some distant organs.
+The most advanced stage, stage IV signals that your cancer has spread to some distant organs.

 Stage IVA: Cancer cells are in the fluid around your lung, but it hasn’t spread to any other areas outside your abdomen or pelvis.